 Ice cold drinks right before singing — constricts the vocal cords.
 Room temperature water is better than ice water in the rehearsal room.

 Excessive caffeine — dehydrating.
-Coffee and energy drinks before a long singing day is not the move.
+Energy drinks before a long singing day is not the move.

 👩 A note from one choir mom to another